centrifuge/apps/.github/README.md

 4. Add the pure_proxy_address to the env variable `MEMBERLIST_ADMIN_PURE_PROXY` in the onboarding api and `REACT_APP_MEMBERLIST_ADMIN_PURE_PROXY` in the centrifuge-app env variables.
 5. Make sure secure_wallet_B is funded with both aUSD and the Native currency.

-Note: onboarding must be manually enabled for each tranche in the issuer settings.
+> onboarding must be manually enabled for each tranche in the issuer settings.

 ### Asset Originator POD Access